-6.2 The regulations of the "International at Sea Convention for the Safety of Life 1974/1978" (SOLAS), as amended are considered in these Rules as far as they appear to be applicable to naval surface combat ships.
+6.2 The regulations of the "International Convention for the of Life at Sea Safety 1974/1978" (SOLAS), as amended are considered in these Rules as far as they appear to be applicable to naval surface combat ships.
 The definite scope of application has to be defined in the building specification by the Naval Authority and the shipyard.